“Hard skills get you hired, but no soft skills will get you fired.”

 In essence, the full list of soft skills includes all the habits and social graces that make you easy to work with and an effective employee.

 Soft skills complement “hard skills” (the technical competencies and knowledge required for a particular job function).
 While hard skills are easy to determine via your education and work history, soft skills are a little more difficult to ascertain from a resume.

 Knowing your own skillset will be vital to making the case on your resume and throughout the interview process.

 Why Are Soft Skills So Important When It Comes To Landing A Job?

 Soft skills are super important for landing a job because they account for 50% of your interview.
 Meaning that half of your interview is focused on whether you have the technical skills to do the work, but the other half is really about seeing if you’ll be a good cultural fit for the team they already have in place.

-Remember that most recruiters will take a chance on someone with great soft skills vs. a highly qualified candidate who weak soft skills.
+Remember that most recruiters will take a chance on someone with great soft skills vs. a highly qualified candidate who is weak in this area.

 Your potential employer wants to know if you’ll get along with everyone.
 Your interviewer will be paying attention to if you’re naturally happy and positive, and whether you’ll bring something positive to the table with your personality.